Start a Newspapers & Magazines Trading Business in Dubai

 Step 2: Submit the application with passport copies, a business plan summary, and a No Objection Certificate (NOC) if the applicant is currently employed or holds another UAE residency visa.

-Step 3: Pay the licence and registration fees and sign the lease agreement for the selected facility type.
+Step 3: Pay the license and registration fees and sign the lease agreement for the selected facility type.

-Step 4: Receive the trade licence and establishment card, then proceed with UAE residency visa applications and corporate bank account opening.
+Step 4: Receive the trade license and establishment card, then proceed with UAE residency visa applications and corporate bank account opening.

 Licensing and Compliance Requirements